County Fire

 The County Fire (formerly known as the Guinda Fire) was a wildfire east of Lake Berryessa in Yolo County and Napa County, California in the United States.
 The fire, first reported on June 30, 2018, in Rumsey Canyon in the community of Guinda, and was contained on July 17, 2018 after burning 90,288 acre.
 The fire caused mandatory evacuations along Highway 128, County Road 23, and areas around Lake Berryessa, including Monticello Dam.
 The fire destroyed 20 structures, damaged three, and caused one injury.
 The fire was started by an improperly installed electric fence for livestock.

-Timeline
+Progression

 June

 The County Fire was first reported at 2:12 pm on June 30, 2018 in vegetation alongside County Road 63 and Highway 16 in Rumsey Canyon in Guinda in Yolo County and a small part of Napa County in California.
 The fire was fueled by dry vegetation and was driven by red flag conditions, including high temperatures, gusty winds and low humidity.
 By the end of the day, the fire had burned 8,000 acre and caused mandatory evacuations in the area.